 - Pet Retention Programs

 Whenever possible, our goal is to help keep pets with their people.
 We offer a free Pet Food Bank to support low-income families.
 Our Domestic Violence Assistance Program provides free, confidential temporary shelter for pets in dangerous or violent situations.
+In 2017 more than 13,544 pounds and 1,575 cans of pet food were distributed to families in need through our free Pet Food Bank.

 - Medical and Behavior Prevention/Rehabilitation Programs